stsvilik/jPath/README.md

 JPath is a traverse tool that allows XPATH-like navigation within a JSON structure and a little more.
-JPath also uses pattern syntax more familiar to JavaScript developers in the sense that instead of "/" to navigate nodes I would use "." (dot) notation.
+JPath also uses pattern syntax more familiar to JavaScript developers in the sense that instead of "/" to navigate nodes I would use "." (dot) notation (it supports '/' as well if you're old-fashioned).

 #### How does it work?